Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability: Powers

 Royal Commissions, appointed pursuant to the Royal Commissions Act or otherwise, have powers to issue a summons to a person to appear before the Commission at a hearing to give evidence or to produce documents specified in the summons; require witnesses to take an oath or give an affirmation; and require a person to deliver documents to the Commission at a specified place and time.
 A person served with a summons or a notice to produce documents must comply with that requirement, or face prosecution for an offence.
 The penalty for conviction upon such an offence is a fine of AUD or six months imprisonment.
 A Royal Commission may authorise the Australian Federal Police to execute search warrants.

 Reports

 The federal government requested that the Commissioners provide an interim report by 30 October 2020, and a final report by 29 April 2022.
+Seven Progress Reports were published during the life of the Royal Commission at intervals of approximately six months.
+The Final Report was tabled by government in the Australian Parliament on 29 September 2023.
+The Royal Commission also published numerous reports covering public hearings, research and policy themes.